emmett-framework/emmett/docs/sessions.md

 | encryption\_mode | legacy | allows to set the encryption method (`legacy` or `modern`) |
 | compression\_level | 0 | allows to set the compression level for the data stored (0 means disabled) |

+> **Note:** in order to use *modern* value for `encryption_mode`, you need to install Emmett with `crypto` extra.
+This module is written in Rust language, so in case no pre-build wheel is available for your platform, you will need Rust toolchain on your system to compile it from source.

 Storing sessions on filesystem
 ------------------------------